john-science/python_for_scientists/classes/03_functions_and_modules/lecture_03.md

 The `arg1` above are function arguments, and if a function has arguments, then the user must give a value for those arguments when calling the function.
 And the order of arguments is important.

 The `kw1` above are keywords, but they are optional because a default value `v1` will be provided for each keyword.
-The order of the keywords isn't important.
+Since keywords have names, the order of the keywords isn't important.

 Function names can be almost anything, but they have a few restrictions:

 - contain only numbers, letters, underscores
 - do not start with a number
-- are not the same name as a built-in function (like `print`)
+- are not the same name as a built-in function (like `print`, `list`, `exit`)

-Notice also that every function should have a short 1 to 5 line comment block, describing what it does.
+Notice also that every function should have a short 1-to-5 line comment block, describing what it does.
 This helps you remember anything tricky about the function when you come back to it next year.
 And it also really speeds up reading your code, if anyone else should look at it.

 #### Example Functions